Createdd/Writing/2019/articles/Reflecting2019.md

 This is something every graduate has to do at least once in his life.
 Evaluating your value in the job market, selling yourself and getting to work with a nice company to fulfill your dreams.

 As mentioned above this showed me that the legal sector has limited positive things to offer.
 It is a saturated and very competitive market.
 There are many law graduates.
 Many have similar backgrounds and the law firms take just the very best of them.
 As the law itself and especially the career path for becoming an attorney are very strict and tied to the country, it forces graduates to comply to a heavily regulated system.
 For complying individuals, this is no problem.
 It is difficult for the ones, that have unique ways of seeing, changing and improving things.
 And this is the main issue for me.
 Complying with antique standards, avoiding change as much as possible and treating everyone the same.
-In my experience the legal sector has a tendency to go in exactly this direction, which is not very appealing.
+In my experience, the legal sector has a tendency to go in exactly this direction, which is not very appealing.

-Apart from this observation I was also able to collect insights in firms and also in many application processes.
+Apart from this observation, I was also able to collect insights in firms and also in many application processes.

 Takeaways are:

 1. Apply for many many positions and start as much as possible.
 This is the only way to identify your own strengths and needs for a job and also gives you a good overview of the market.
-2. Do not accept a job that does not fit to your values.
+2. Do not accept a job that does not fit your values.
 This is the number one factor for unhappiness in your life.
 Work makes up a big part of your life.
 You should enjoy it to the fullest and not accept the view of people telling you otherwise.
 Most of the time they are unsatisfied with it on their own and want to pull you down to their shit.
 3. Constantly challenge yourself and your standards for work.
 We live in the year 2019.
 There are ways of making a ton of money by just putting pictures on the internet.
 This should remind you that everything  is constantly evolving and changing.
 There is no need for doing a 9 to 5 job and doing repetitive stupid work over a long period of time.
 If you find yourself in a situation like this, leave.
 4. Evaluate if a conflict provides an opportunity.
-In job life one thing that keeps you from getting more or better is the fear of conflict.
+In job life, one thing that keeps you from getting more or better is the fear of conflict.
 Avoiding unpleasant situations is a normal tendency but limits your growth (depending on the conflict itself).
 Therefore, evaluate if a conflict is necessary to push you in the right direction.
 And if so, face it.

 ## Stopping non-profit work